Dhamaka (2020 film)

 Dhamaka is a 2020 Indian Malayalam-language comedy film directed by Omar Lulu and written by Sarang Jayaprakash, Venu O. V. and Kiran Lal from a story by Lulu.
-The film stars Arun Kumar and Nikki Galrani with Dharmajan Bolgatty, Hareesh Kanaran, Mukesh, Urvashi, and Innocent in supporting roles.
+The film stars Mukesh ,Arun Kumar and Nikki Galrani with Dharmajan Bolgatty, Hareesh Kanaran, Sabumon Abdusamad, Urvashi, and Innocent in supporting roles.
 The film has music composed by Gopi Sundar.
 The plot follows Eyo (Arun) and his search for remedies after finding out that he has erectile dysfunction on his wedding night.

 Plot

 Eyo is bad in studies and all that he does is fool around with his friend Siva.
 As Eyo's father is sure that his son is never going to achieve anything in life and he himself is having a cash crunch, he wants his son to marry Annie, a wealthy divorcée.
 After a series of jokes about her being divorced, Eyo is smitten by her charm when he sees her.
 They marry soon after.
 As Annie had challenged her ex-husband saying she will marry a younger man and have a baby in the tenth month of her marriage, she is in a hurry to have a child.

 But as it turns out, Eyo is unable to “prove his manliness in bed”, as he explains it later to Dr. Saxena, a sexologist who is also an expert on IVF.
 The “Tsunami mix” given by the doctor to boost the boy's sexual urge is mistakenly taken by Eyo's father and his mother becomes pregnant.
 This is disliked by Eyo and Annie as it is a shame for him to be a brother at the age he is supposed to be a father.
 He and Annie are now in a hurry to have a child so he again meets Saxena who puts forward the idea of IVF as a remedy.
 They both agree to this.

 One day in his dad's absence, Eyo takes his mother for checkup to a government college.
 His mother mentions Eyo's problem to a doctor, who mentions the fraud activities by such unethical doctors like Saxena.
 The doctor asks him to go for a honeymoon and take their own time.
 A happy Eyo calls doctor to thank him for both his medicine and advice that helped him in the bed, as it is revealed that the medicine was mere vitamins given by the doctor just to boost Eyo's confidence.
 After a few months it is shown that in a happy baby shower the entire family rejoice the arrival of new guests.